abrookins/django-prefect-example/README.md

 - A Django management command for running Prefect CLI commands within a Django environment: `myapi/workflows/management/commands/prefectcli.py`
 - Django views that demonstrate how to run the flow: `myapi/myapi/views.py`

+You can read these files in depth to see how they work.
+This README will walk you through _using_ the bundled management command and example Django views.

 ## Setup

 Django applications do not normally have to be installed into a Python